Elementary School Courses

 Ridgewood Grammar, The Language Connection (Nancy Bison and Terri Wiss) covers parts of speech, sentence types, possessives, homophones, contractions, and objects.
 It incorporates sentence diagramming and writing.

-Mathematics Content
+Mathematics

 There will be a periodic review of place value, regrouping with addition and subtraction, multiplication with whole numbers, division (with and without remainders) and expanded notation.
 The students will also focus on adding and subtracting fractions and mixed numbers, understanding equivalent fractions, improper fractions and how to reduce fractions and convert fractions to decimals and percentages.
 Adding and subtracting decimals and converting decimals to fractions and percentages will also be included.
 The students will work on rounding and estimating, factoring and prime and composite numbers.
 The students will also study U.S. and metric measurement, time and temperature.
 There will also be a variety of lessons involving geometry – shapes, area and perimeter, angles.
 Other concepts that will be covered are the different properties of math, graphing, probability, statistics and basic algebraic concepts.

-Science Content
+Science

 A variety interesting and exciting science encyclopedias and texts are used to introduce different areas of science which include biomes, earth science, basic chemistry, the solar system and the animal kingdom.

-Social Studies Content
+Creative Arts & Social Studies

 US History is taught through the use of interactive notebooks.
 The topics that are covered are Explorers and the Age of Exploration, Colonial America, US Geography, American Revolution, Civics and the US Government, Civil War, and Westward Expansion.
 The books that are read in Language Arts correlate with the Colonial Period, the American Revolution, and the Civil War/ Civil Rights movement.
 There will be writing exercises as well as group projects and a research paper.